These are some general style guidelines for articles which appear on

 There are three different types of documentation that are useful as part of a site like DTMO:

 - Introductory material: Material intended to help people get their bearings with Mozilla's telemetry system.
-A set of these articles form the Getting Started section on this site.
+A set of these articles form the Introduction section on this site.

 - Tutorials & Cookbooks: Instructions on how to perform specific tasks using Mozilla's data platform.
 The focus here is on how to do things, rather than on what they are.